burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * The compiler designers may have problems with inlining recursive function calls (except the tail recursion).

 ## Force Inline Function Call
-One way to force the inline of some function change `inline-threshold` in your toolchain via using `forceinline` compilers extension.
+One way to force the inline of some function change `inline-threshold` in your toolchain is via using `forceinline` compilers extension.
 Example:

 ```cpp
 // MSVC